proxmox/ceph/ceph/doc/cephadm/services/osd.rst

 Now, we enforce all rotating devices to be declared as 'data devices' and all non-rotating devices will be used as shared_devices (wal, db)

-If you know that drives with more than 2TB will always be the slower data devices, you can also filter by size:
+If you know that drives larger than 2 TB should always be used as data devices, and drives smaller than 2 TB should always be used as WAL/DB devices, you can filter by size:

 .. code-block:: yaml